josemsanchiz/shortid/README.md

 Change the characters used.

 You must provide a string of all 64 unique characters.
 Order is not important.
+(You can overwrite this setting with config object)

+If you sets

 The default characters provided were selected because they are url safe.